New Music DC 2019

 The Catholic University of America

-District New Music Coalition invites you to attend its second annual contemporary music conference!
-New Music DC is open to anyone with an interest in new works, from music students to professors, recording engineers to arts administrators, performers to composers, and all music lovers.
-(Did we leave anyone out?
-If so, we invite you, too!)
+District New Music Coalition thanks all who attended our second annual contemporary music conference!
+New Music DC was open to anyone with an interest in new works, from music students to professors, recording engineers to arts administrators, performers to composers, and all music lovers.

 “Spotlight” Performances by guest artists Meraki and Fuse Ensemble